beyzazehra/beyzazehra/README.md

 # 👩🏽‍💻 About Me:
 Hello and welcome to my GitHub profile!
-I am an iOS developer intern based in Istanbul, dedicated to advancing my skills in iOS development.
+I am an iOS developer based in Istanbul, dedicated to advancing my skills in iOS development.
 With a commitment to continuous self-improvement, I actively stay updated with the latest technological advancements.